JuliaLang/julia/doc/src/manual/parallel-computing.md

     c1 = Channel(32)
     c2 = Channel(32)

-    # and a function `foo` which reads items from from c1, processes the item read
+    # and a function `foo` which reads items from c1, processes the item read
     # and writes a result to c2,
     function foo()
         while true